Black Carpet Bravado

 The Standout Accessory – Where To Wear: Everywhere

 So, you already own a tuxedo and its black?
 Great, then don’t take the risk.
 But at least have the courage to add a little colour in the after-hours celebrations that are making you so uptight.
-If you’re nervous about breaking the rules, look for a reversible option; the tie and cummerbund starts out black, but after a few drinks you can relax and flip them to show off your preppy colour combo to liven up the celebrations.
+If you’re nervous about breaking the rules, look for a reversible option; the tie and cummerbund start out black, but after a few drinks you can relax and flip them to show off your preppy colour combo to liven up the celebrations.

 The Patterned Dinner Jacket – Where To Wear: Puerto Banus Inauguration